In God We Trust: Federal government

-The House of Representatives features the motto above the rostrum of the Speaker, which was carved in the wall in December 1962.
+In December 1962, the motto was carved above the rostrum of the Speaker of the House in response to the backlash against the Supreme Court's decision in Engel v.
+Vitale, which banned government-authored public school prayers.

 State and local governments

 Adoption of the national motto in state symbols

-Three states have adopted "In God We Trust" as part of official symbolics of the state.

 In Florida, HB 1145 provided for the adoption of "In God We Trust" as the official state motto, instead of fairly similar "In God Is Our Trust", effective July 1, 2006.
-The motto has also appeared on the seal of Florida and on the flag of Florida, as the seal is one of its elements, since 1868.
+The motto has also appeared on the state seal and the state flag, as the seal is one of its elements, since 1868.

 Georgia's flag features the motto since 2001, which was retained after a redesign two years later.

-In Mississippi, the Mississippi Senate voted to add the words, "In God We Trust" to the state seal, justifying it as an effort to protect religious freedom.
+In Mississippi, the state senate voted to add the words, "In God We Trust" to the state seal, justifying it as an effort to protect religious freedom.
 The change was made effective on July 1, 2014.
 Six years later, Mississippi Governor Tate Reeves signed into law a bill requiring that the state's flag, which had contained the Confederate battle emblem, be replaced with a new one containing the phrase "In God We Trust."
 A new flag containing the motto was approved by voters in a referendum, and it became the official state flag in January 2021.

+On April 28, 2023, Governor Bill Lee of Tennessee signed a bill that would require him to submit a new state seal design which includes the national motto.
+The secretary of state should receive the proposal by July 1, 2025.